LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaBodyParsers.md

 }
 ```

-This one doesn't check any Content-Type header and always load the request body as String.
+This one doesn't check the `Content-Type` header and always loads the request body as a `String`.

 > **Tip:** There is a `tolerant` fashion provided for all body parsers included in Play.

-Here is another example that will store the request body into a file:
+Here is another example, which will store the request body in a file:

 ```
 def save = Action(parse.file(to = new File("/tmp/upload"))) { request =>